trickerer/Trinity-Bots/README.md

 ### NPCBot Mod Installation
-NPCBots is a TrinityCore mod (https://github.com/TrinityCore/TrinityCore/), currently only 3.3.5 branch is supported
+NPCBots is a TrinityCore/AzerothCore mod (https://github.com/TrinityCore/TrinityCore/, https://github.com/azerothcore/azerothcore-wotlk/), only 3.3.5 branch is supported

-**There is a pre-patched repository available [here](https://github.com/trickerer/TrinityCore-3.3.5-with-NPCBots/)**
+**Pre-patched repository available for TC and AC [here](https://github.com/trickerer/TrinityCore-3.3.5-with-NPCBots/) and [here](https://github.com/trickerer/AzerothCore-wotlk-with-NPCBots/)**
 If you still prefer the patch then keep on reading, otherwise clone the patched repo and jump to step 4

 At the very start of this document you can find a link for TrinityCore revision for the last version of NPCBots.
 There is no guarantee you will be able to apply the mod if you are using other version of TrinityCore